Coconut milk is a major ingredient in any Whole30 diet, used from everything to flavoring Whole30 coffee to making a spicy thai sauce.

 Today we’re providing details on where to find compliant Whole30 coconut milk, what to look for, as well as what to avoid.

 Compliant Whole30 Coconut Milk Brands

 - Thai Kitchen Organic Coconut Milk (Ingredients: Organic Coconut Milk, Water, Guar Gum.) [available for purchase on Amazon and commonly found in grocery stores]

-- Native Forest Organic Coconut Milk (Ingredients: Organic Coconut Milk (Organic Coconut, Filtered Water, Organic Guar Gum).)[available for purchase on Amazon)
+- Native Forest Organic Coconut Milk (Ingredients: Organic Coconut Milk (Organic Coconut, Filtered Water, Organic Guar Gum).)[available for purchase on Amazon]

-- A Taste of Thai Unsweetened Coconut Milk (Ingredients: Coconut, Water, Guar Gum)[can be found at various grocery stores)
+- A Taste of Thai Unsweetened Coconut Milk (Ingredients: Coconut, Water, Guar Gum)[can be found at various grocery stores]

 Whole30 Coconut Milk: What to Look For & What to Avoid

 When searching the aisles for Whole30 compliant coconut milk, here’s what to keep an eye out for.